 As a breeder in today’s technological age, we are very lucky to have the science of DNA testing right at our fingertips.
 A swab of the mouth and we have results on over 40 genetic issues.
 All Sunny Shores breeding cats are genetically tested!

 |Sunny Shores is an early alter cattery.
 Of course it’s safe!
 An informative article on the practice of – early age spay and neuter of kittens.|

-A portion of every Sunny Shores kitten sale is donated to The Winn Feline Foundation.
+A portion of each Sunny Shores kitten sale is donated to EveryCat Health Foundation